nicky-gamedev/gray-weasel-lyrics/Gray Weasel sophomore album/Lyrics/7 - fragmented.md

 and everytime i think about dying i feel alive again

-my shattered heart pieces
+my shattered heart pieces cut my feet as i walked barefoot to your room trying to reconcile trying to make sense

-are now all over the place
+theres nothing left to say
+i only feel like running away
+but i have nowhere to run
+all my routes are blocked

+i used to fight, i used to impose